dotnet/aspnetcore/docs/UpdatingMajorVersionAndTFM.md

 ## Updating TFM

 Once dotnet/runtime has updated their TFM, we update ours in the dependency update PR ingesting that change.
 We won't be able to ingest new dotnet/runtime dependencies in `main` until this is done.
 For an example, [this](https://github.com/dotnet/aspnetcore/pull/36328) is the PR where we updated our TFM to `net7.0`.
-This step can be tricky - we have workarounds in [eng/tools/GenerateFiles/Directory.Build.targets.in](/eng/tools/GenerateFiles/Directory.Build.targets.in) to make the build work before we get an SDK containing runtime bits with the new TFM.
+This step can be tricky - we have workarounds in [eng/tools/GenerateFiles/Directory.Build.targets.in](/eng/tools/GenerateFiles/Directory.Build.targets.in) to make the build work before we get an SDK containing runtime references with the new TFM.
 We copy the `KnownFrameworkReference`, `KnownRuntimePack`, and `KnownAppHostPack` from the previous TFM, give them the incoming runtime dependency versions, and give them the new TFM (these TFMs no-op most of the time - they only apply during this period when we're using an SDK that doesn't know about the new TFM).
 These workarounds allow us to build against the new TFM before we get an SDK with a reference to it, but there are often problems that arise in this area.
 The best way to debug build errors related to FrameworkReferences it to get a binlog of a failing project (`dotnet build /bl`) and look at the inputs to the task that failed.
 Confirm that the `Known___` items look as expected (there is an entry with the current TFM & the current dotnet/runtime dependency version), and look at the source code of the task in [dotnet/sdk](https://github.com/dotnet/sdk) for hints.

 ### Required changes